-17 Surprising Things I Learned in 8 Years of Marriage
+17 Lessons I’ve Learned in 10+ Years of Marriage

 You’re going back to work.
 You’re going to get rid of your Porsche and drive around in a cash car.
 You’re going to (insert whatever threat your husband comes up with).

 I can’t remember what the fight was about.
 And, I can’t even remember what started it.
-But, I distinctly remember threats were flying out of my husband’s mouth.
+But, I distinctly remember the threats flying out of my husband’s mouth.

 We were experiencing a rough week and were in a slump.
 I’m pretty sure it coincided with a stressful time in his job, too.